julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 **Magic:** Protection, boundary-setting, energetic shielding
 **Folklore:** Known as “Mother-in-Law’s Tongue,” but in folk witchcraft it’s respected for keeping out **spiritual intruders** and bad vibes.
 **Why indoors:** Practically unkillable.
-Thrives in low light and asks little—ideal for beginners.
+Thrives in low light and asks little, ideal for beginners.

 ---